Cheapest weight loss telehealth in Australia: affordable options compared

 Is medication included in the subscription price?

 Not always.
 On many weight-loss telehealth plans the subscription covers the consult and support, and any prescribed medication is billed separately on top, though some plans bundle it.
-GLP-1 medications are prescription-only in Australia and are only supplied where a registered practitioner assesses them as clinically appropriate.
+Weight-management medicines are prescription-only in Australia and are only supplied where a registered practitioner assesses them as clinically appropriate.
 Because medication cost varies, the headline monthly subscription figure is not always the full cost.
 Always read the pricing breakdown in full on each provider.

 What is a pay-as-you-go weight loss telehealth option?